jgoday/vscode-exercism-extension/README.md

 This is a simple extension to automatically open exercises of https://exercism.io.

-It requires a exercism client app installed.
+It requires the exercism client app installed.

 [Exercism cli](https://exercism.io/cli)